Davidcparrar/zero2prod/README.md

 This is a simple project that demonstrates how to build a REST API using Rust and Actix-web.
 The project uses PostgreSQL as the database and sqlx for database interactions.

-It also includes a Dockerfile and docker-compose file for easy deployment.
+It also includes a Dockerfile file for easy local development.

 # Getting Started